 Observers have yet to envision a scenario that could salvage the U.S.-Ukraine relationship after Mr. Zelensky refused to apologize to Mr. Trump.
-However, many experts believe that the Ukrainian president should still try to revive the mineral deal in the context of the U.S. becoming increasingly aware of its dependence on foreign supplies of essential minerals, especially China.
+However, many experts say the Ukrainian president should still try to revive the mineral deal in the context of the U.S. becoming increasingly aware of its dependence on foreign supplies of essential minerals, especially China.

-Trump's ambition for mineral self-sufficiency
+Trump's ambition for mineral autonomy

 According to the US Geological Survey (USGS), the US has only about 1.9 million tons of rare earth reserves, ranking 7th in the world after China (44 million tons), Brazil (21 million tons), India (6.9 million tons), Australia (5.7 million tons), Russia (3.8 million tons), Vietnam (3.5 million tons).
 Greenland has 1.5 million tons.

 The US rare earth reserves are mainly concentrated in the Mountain Pass mine in California, operated by MP Materials.
-Although ranked 7th in reserves, the US is the second largest rare earth producer in the world (45,000 tonnes in 2024), after China (270,000 tonnes), showing the ability to exploit efficiently even if the reserves are not leading.
+Although ranked 7th in reserves, the US is the second largest rare earth producer in the world (45,000 tonnes in 2024), behind only China (270,000 tonnes), showing the ability to exploit efficiently even if the reserves are not leading.

 That dependence is not just an economic issue, but also a national security issue.
 Rare earths and other critical minerals such as lithium, cobalt and titanium are the backbone of strategic industries.